 There are going to be people who are prejudiced, you just have to not let it get in your way.
 It’s really just a process of proving to others while improving yourself at the same time.
 Once you have built up your knowledge base and proved to others that you’re serious, people would be more accepting, both personally and professionally.
 Of course, there would always be people who are opinionated regardless of what you do, but that’s just how it is.

-Airwallex is a financial technology company that offers integrated solutions to businesses for cross-border transactions and is the latest tech startup to enter the billion-dollar “unicorn” club.Posted about 2 years ago
+Airwallex is a financial technology company that offers integrated solutions to businesses for cross-border transactions and is the latest tech startup to enter the billion-dollar “unicorn” club.Posted over 2 years ago